pypy/pypy/pypy/doc/architecture.rst

 .. contents::

 This document gives an overview of the goals and architecture of PyPy.
-See :doc:`getting started <getting-started>` for a practical introduction and starting points.
+If you're interested in :ref:`using PyPy <using-pypy>` or :ref:`hacking on it <developing-pypy>`, have a look at our :ref:`getting started <getting-started-index>` section.

 Mission statement